brndnjrz/ML-technical-analysis/README.md

 This project provides an **AI-powered technical stock analysis dashboard** built with Streamlit, Plotly, and advanced technical analysis tools.
 The dashboard features a modern, interactive UI, dynamic strategy and indicator selection, and AI-driven market analysis with PDF reporting.

 **Key Features (2025 Update):**
-- Modular codebase with enhanced ML model selection (RandomForest, XGBoost, LightGBM, CatBoost)
+- Modular codebase with enhanced ML model selection (RandomForest, XGBoost, CatBoost)
 - Real-time data fetching and analysis by default
 - Combined technical and fundamental metrics for analytics and AI prediction
 - Advanced feature engineering for improved prediction accuracy